 Frama-C's analyzers collaborate with each other.
 Each plug-in may interact with other plugins of his choosing.
 The kernel centralizes information and conducts the analysis.
 This makes for robustness in the development of Frama-C while allowing a wide functionality spectrum.
-For instance, the Slicing plug-in uses the results of the Value Analysis plug-in and of the Functional Dependencies plug-in.
+For instance, the Slicing plug-in uses the results of the Eva (value analysis) plug-in and of the From (functional dependencies) plug-in.